 You can also save time by purchase a Combination Ticket (for the Colosseum, Roman Forum, and Palatine Hills attractions) at the Palatine Hills as it’s got the smallest line-ups.

-Some tours, such as Insight Vacations Luxury Gold tour even offer the opportunity to visit The Vatican after hours, which means not only will you skip the line-ups but you’ll avoid the crowds.
+Some tours even offer the opportunity to visit The Vatican after hours, which means not only will you skip the line-ups but you’ll avoid the crowds.

 San Luigi dei Francesi: The Church of St. Louis of the French is located at Piazza di S. Luigi de’ Francesi, near Piazza Navona